[Save in the BLOG for future references]

 with neurologic implications, including improved cholesterol profiles,

 beneficial effects on platelet and clotting function, and improved insulin sensitivity.[28]
-Last year
+Last year we reported

 that limited alcohol use is associated with a lower risk for dementia[28,29] and that moderate alcohol -- especially antioxidant-rich